-In this guide I will disassemble a Lenovo ThinkPad T480s laptop.
-I will remove the bottom case in order to upgrade the RAM and SSD for my T480s.
+In this guide, I will disassemble a Lenovo ThinkPad T480s laptop.
+I will remove the bottom case to upgrade the RAM and SSD for my T480s.

 For the freshest produce, find us on Facebook for the latest teardown news.

 The ThinkPad T480s has the same integrated back cover as ThinkPad T470s.
 To access memory and SSDs, we need to remove the back cover first.

 First of all, loosen all the screws fixing the back cover.
 It is worth mentioning that its screws are fixed on the back cover and cannot be removed.
 This has the advantage of preventing the loss of screws.

 Because there is no snap on the back cover so that the back cover can be easily removed.